EM algorithms for estimating the Bernstein copula: Four illustrative examples

 \subsection{Trivariate uranium data}

 In the fourth example, we consider the uranium data set which is analyzed in \cite{Cook-Johnson86} and available from the R package \texttt{copula}.
-The data set consists of concentrations of 7 elements measured from 655 water samples collected from the Montrose quad-rangle of Western Colorado.
-We pick up three elements cobalt (Co), scandium (Sc), and cesium (Cs) as variables and fit the trivariate Bernstein copula model to the data.
+The data set consists of concentrations of 7 elements measured from 655 water samples collected from the Montrose Quadrangle of Western Colorado.
+We select three elements cobalt (Co), scandium (Sc), and cesium (Cs) as variables and fit the trivariate Bernstein copula model to the data.

 We choose Cs as a stratifying variable and divide the data set into three parts according to the level of Cs.
 The scatter plots and the joint density contours of Co and Sc with respect to different levels of Cs are shown in Figure \ref{fig:uranium}.
-From the figure, we can see this data set has a similar correlation structure with the simulation data in Section \ref{subsec:trivariate} that the correlation of the first two variables depends on the level of the third variable.
-Specifically, the correlation of Co and Sc decreases when Cs increases.
-Because the AIC tends to result in a small size of $\widehat{R}$ and conduces to a poor fitting, we try various sizes for $\widehat{R}$ and estimate $\widehat{R}$ with the algorithm for 3-dimension data.
-Three examples of joint density contours with different sizes $n_1\times n_2 \times n_3$ of $\widehat{R}$, $(n_1,n_2,n_3) =(5,5,3)$, $(10,10,5)$ and $(15,15,3)$, are shown in the last three rows of Figure \ref{fig:uranium}, respectively.
-Comparing the results, we can see that the estimated joint density contours with relatively larger size of $\widehat{R}$ fit the data better.
+From the figure, we can see that the correlation structure of this data set is similar to the structure of the simulation data in Section \ref{subsec:trivariate} in that the correlation of the first two variables depends on the level of the third variable.
+Specifically, the correlation between Co and Sc decreases when Cs increases.
+Because the AIC tends to result in small values of $(n_1,n_2,n_3) $ for $\widehat{R}$ and induces a poor fit to the observed data, we investigate various choices of $(n_1,n_2,n_3) $ in estimating $\widehat{R}$ with the algorithm for 3-dimensional data.
+Three examples of joint density contours with $(n_1,n_2,n_3) =(5,5,3)$, $(10,10,5)$ and $(15,15,3)$, are shown in the last three rows of Figure \ref{fig:uranium}, respectively.
+Comparing the results, we can see that the estimated joint density contours with relatively larger sizes for $\widehat{R}$ fit the data more accurately.